Application deadline 30 August 2020

-In the past few years it became possible, in some cases, to provide evidences of safety and efficacy for new medical products using modeling and simulation (in silico methods).
-This could be a game changer, but it is also a disruptive innovation that may require some changes in the business model of the company.
+In the past few years it became possible, in some cases, to provide evidences of safety and efficacy for new medical products using modeling and simulation: in silico methods.
+This could be a game changer, but it is also a disruptive innovation that may require some changes in the business model of companies.

 When: 7, 8, 9 September 2020

 Who: Decision-makers who have a business, medical, biological or pharmacological background.

 Full information on the School can be found here